googleforgames/open-match-docs/site/content/en/docs/Guides/Matchmaker/_index.md

 #### Game Frontend

-This is the component that receives the matchmaking request from the game client and eventually provides the game client with the assignment.
-The Game Frontend typically authenticates the player, fetches player data and creates a matchmaking request in Open Match and fetches the assignment for the Ticket.
+This is the component that receives the matchmaking request from the game client and eventually provides the game client with the Assignment.
+The Game Frontend typically authenticates the player, fetches player data and creates a matchmaking request in Open Match and fetches the Assignment for the Ticket.

 #### Director

 This is the component that understands the types of matches (MatchProfiles) that can be served and fetches matches from the Open Match Backend.
-The Director also interfaces with the DGS allocation system to fetch Game Servers for matches and sets Game Server assignments in Open Match.
+The Director also interfaces with the DGS allocation system to fetch Game Servers for matches and sets Game Server Assignments in Open Match.

 ### Life of a matchmaking request

 Here is a high level flow for a matchmaking request.

-1. A Game Client connects to the Game Frontend requesting for a Game Server assignment.
+1. A Game Client connects to the Game Frontend requesting for a Game Server Assignment.
 2. The Game Frontend validates the player, fetches its properties from the platform services and calls Open Match Frontend to create a Ticket for this player.
 3. The Director calls FetchMatches on Open Match Backend to generate Matches for a MatchProfile.
 4. Open Match Backend triggers Match Function execution for this MatchProfile.
 5. The Match Function fetches all the Tickets for the the MatchProfile and generates a Match.
 6. The Open Match Backend returns the Match to the Director.
 7. The Director requests the DGS allocation system for a Game Server for the Match.
-8. The Director then sets an assignment for all the Tickets in the Match to the Game Server that was returned.
+8. The Director then sets an Assignment for all the Tickets in the Match to the Game Server that was returned.
-9. The Game Frontend fetches the assignment and returns it back to the client.
+9. The Game Frontend fetches the Assignment and returns it back to the client.

 ## Components Deep Dive